 No. You must be a member of NGPA to receive a scholarship award.
 To become a member of NGPA, visit our website.
-Student memberships begin at $20.
+Student memberships are available.

 What are the scholarship requirements?

-Is a FAA medical required to apply for scholarships?
+Is an FAA medical required to apply for scholarships?

 I am looking for additional financial assistance beyond scholarships, can you help me with that?

-I am not a U.S. citizen (or I don’t live in the U.S.) -- can I still apply?
+I am not a U.S. citizen (or I don’t live in the U.S.) -- may I still apply?

 Yes!
-Not all our scholarships are eligible to non-U.S. citizens, but some are.
+Some of our scholarships are eligible to non-U.S. citizens.
 Most industry-sponsored scholarships (e.g., “United Airlines” or “Solairus” Advanced Flight Training Scholarships) require that you have authorization to work in the U.S. to receive the scholarship.

-Any scholarship sponsored by NGPA alone is open to everyone regardless of where you live or learn to fly.
+Any NGPA-named scholarship is open to everyone regardless of where you live or learn to fly.

-I am new to aviation and want to work on my private pilot license.
-Where do I begin and how do I qualify for a scholarship?
+I am new to aviation, and I want to work on my private pilot license.
+Where do I begin, and how do I qualify for a scholarship?

-The first place to start is by getting your student pilot certificate and your medical certificate (these may have different names and requirements in different countries.)
-Our Private Pilot Scholarships require that you have your medical and student pilot certificate to qualify for the scholarship.
+The first place to start is by getting your student pilot certificate and your FAA medical certificate (or your nation's equivalent) All flight training scholarships require that you have your medical and at least a student pilot certificate to qualify for the scholarship.
 For more information, see the FAA’s website: https://www.faa.gov/pilots/become/student_cert/

 When will scholarships be distributed and announced?